-To keep your baby's gums healthy, wipe her upper and lower gums with a clean, wet washcloth after every feeding.
+To keep your baby's gums healthy, wipe their upper and lower gums with a clean, wet washcloth after every feeding.
 Terry cloth finger cots, which fit over your fingers and are designed for cleaning your baby's gums, can also be used.

 Caring for Baby Teeth

 When two or more of your baby's teeth are touching, you can start flossing regularly.
-Flossing helps to remove plaque and food particles from between the teeth and beneath the gumline.
+Flossing helps to remove plaque and food particles from between the teeth and beneath the gum line.

 Brushing is important because babies can develop cavities just like adults.
 In the early stages, cavities appear as white spots on the teeth.
 As the cavities get larger, you may see black or brown spots on your baby's teeth.
 Bad breath can also be a sign that your baby has a cavity.